StrangeRanger/dotfiles/README.md

 <summary><strong>Starship prompt not showing</strong></summary>

 > - Verify Starship is installed: `starship --version`
-> - Check if Starship is initialized in your shell config
+> - Check if Starship is initialized in your shell config.

 </details>

 <details>
 <summary><strong>Neovim plugins not updating automatically</strong></summary>

-> - The system automatically updates plugins every 7 days or when Neovim configs change
+> - The system automatically updates plugins every 7 days or when Neovim configs change.
 > - To force an update: `nvim +PlugInstall +PlugUpdate +qall`

 </details>